 - Serving as the Board liaison and facilitating activities of the Board of Division Coordinators and assigned committees;

-- Providing Board liaison support to the activities of the National Joint Committee for the Communication Needs of Persons with Severe Disabilities, which is charged with coordinating efforts dealing with the development of policy, position and guideline statements related to definition, assessment, personnel preparation, delivery of services, continuing education, and communication needs of the severely handicapped;
+- Providing Board liaison support to the activities of the National Joint Committee for the Communication Needs of Persons with Severe Disabilities, which is charged with coordinating efforts dealing with the development of guidance documents and other resources related to definition, assessment, personnel preparation, delivery of services, continuing education, and communication needs of persons with severe disabilities.

 - Providing Board liaison support to the activities of the National Joint Committee on Learning Disabilities, which is charged with studying the present status of identification procedures, interprofessional relationships in management of children with learning disabilities, and other issues of mutual concern; and